 Authorize new device

-Device authorization is a security measure that protects your Bit2Me account against unauthorized access, even if your password has been exposed.
-To do this, we ask you to verify by email each new device that attempts to connect to your user account.
+Device authorization is a security measure that protects your Bit2Me account from unauthorized access, even if your password has been exposed.
+To ensure this, we ask you to verify each new device attempting to connect to your user account via email.

 What is new device authorization and how does it work?